status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/state-content-bridging.md

 `trace_replayBlockTransactions` is a non-standard endpoint that is only implemented by some EL clients (e.g. Erigon, Reth and Besu at the time of writing).
 The bridge uses the `stateDiff` trace option parameter to collect the state updates for each block of transactions as it syncs and builds the state from genesis onwards.
-Since access to thef state is required in order to build these state diffs, an EL archive node is required to ensure that the state is available for all the historical blocks being synced.
+Since access to the state is required in order to build these state diffs, an EL archive node is required to ensure that the state is available for all the historical blocks being synced.